manuldi/E-painting/README.md

 # E-painting
-It's a e-commerce website using full-stack development.
+It's an e-commerce website using full-stack development.